Holiday let mortgages

 Multiple holiday lets can influence your mortgage eligibility.
 Lenders consider your overall financial health and the profitability of each property.

-When to consult a mortgage broker?
+Should I consult with a mortgage broker?

 Can companies get holiday let mortgages?